Lower School Traditions

 During the month of December, Lower School children and faculty work together to create a beautiful musical tribute to the winter season.
 This event offers a rich combination of time-honored carols as well as songs celebrating cultures near and far.
 While this program is steeped in school tradition, new and innovative works are included each year.
 Lower School Carols always proves a joyful way to send everyone off for the winter holidays.

 We embed the accomplishments of African American people in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals – those who are world-famous as well as those who are less well known.
 The format of this assembly varies from year to year, but all Lower School students contribute.

 Third Grade Science Fair

 On Japan Day, first-grade students and many parents immerse themselves in Japanese culture.
-Rotating through activity stations, children decorate Japanese fans, create Zen gardens, cook and taste Yakisoba, try on authentic Japanese clothing, practice Japanese calligraphy, fashion origami samurai hats, and participate in a “chopstick challenge.”
+Rotating through activity stations, children decorate Japanese fans, create Zen gardens, cook and taste yakisoba, try on authentic Japanese clothing, practice calligraphy, fashion origami samurai hats, and participate in a “chopstick challenge.”
 The celebration complements the first grade's unit study of Japan, which is part of a larger study of global communities.